SAR Despeckling via Region-Aware Sparse Representation and Statistical Noise Approximation: Introduction

 The second challenge in SAR despeckling is performing denoising under gamma noise priors.
-SAR images contain varying levels of speckle noise, unlike Gaussian noise.
+SAR images contain varying levels of speckle noise.
 Thus, directly applying gamma priors often fails to construct a convex optimization model, resulting in local optima.
-Some methods mitigate this by converting multiplicative gamma noise into additive Gaussian noise for subsequent processing.
-However, commonly used transformations like Log-Yeo-Johnson \cite{ma2024despeckling} or Cox-box only approximate Gaussian distribution, undermining the reliability of Gaussian-based models.
+Some methods mitigate this by converting multiplicative gamma noise into additive Gaussian noise for subsequent processing \cite{ma2024despeckling}.
+However, commonly used transformations like Log-Yeo-Johnson or Box-Cox only approximate Gaussian distribution, undermining the reliability of Gaussian-based models.
+A very recent line of work has attempted to overcome this limitation by embedding the Log-Yeo--Johnson transformation within learning-based frameworks.
+For instance, \cite{heo2026self} couples it with self-supervised score-based diffusion to model the noise residual in a learned manifold, \IEEEpubidadjcol More broadly, frequency-adaptive deep models~\cite{ma2025towards} have been proposed to address the spatially heterogeneous nature of speckle.
+These approaches achieve strong performance but require large training corpora and remain computationally intensive at both training and inference stages, motivating the training-free, model-based framework explored in this work.

 Sparse representation-based methods for despeckling originated from compressive sensing theory \cite{elad2006image}, aiming to maximize sparsity in transform domain of image to remove high-frequency noise.
 By defining basis matrix, sparse representations of the image can be obtained.
 The compressive sensing model reformulates image denoising as a Lasso optimization problem with $l_1$ regularization, solved using methods like Alternating Direction Method of Multipliers (ADMM) \cite{ouyang2013stochastic} or Iterative Shrinkage-Thresholding Algorithm (ISTA).
-In the context of SAR despeckling, sparsity-guided methods ensure the transform domain adheres to sparsity assumptions, achieving optimal noise-free estimation through well-chosen priors. \IEEEpubidadjcol Various approaches have enhanced performance by introducing weighted regularization terms, dictionary learning, or hybrid models combining low-rank and other priors.
+In the context of SAR despeckling, sparsity-guided methods ensure the transform domain adheres to sparsity assumptions, achieving optimal noise-free estimation through well-chosen priors.
+Various approaches have enhanced performance by introducing weighted regularization, dictionary learning \cite{cui2024one}, or hybrid models \cite{bo2024novel} combining low-rank and other priors.